Lancen Joudo: Early life

 During his junior and youth career, he played for the St Clair Comets and won representative honours with New South Wales Under 17's, and Australia Under 15's.
 He also previously played as a junior for the Penrith Panthers.

 Playing career

-Joudo made his first grade début in the 2009 NRL season in a round 23 56-10 defeat at home to Wests Tigers, where he came on off the bench.
-He again started on the bench in his second appearance of the season, in a 20-10 away loss to the Gold Coast Titans.
+Joudo made his first grade début in the 2009 NRL season in a round 23 56–10 defeat at home to Wests Tigers, where he came on off the bench.
+He again started on the bench in his second appearance of the season, in a 20–10 away loss to the Gold Coast Titans.

-Joudo worked at Bentley Park College as a truancy officer for a brief time.
-On his departure, Joudo stated that he felt like he was a part of the 'Bentley Park Family'.